bg

 3. Secure Your Wallet: Set a strong password or PIN to protect the application on your device.

-Protecting Your Doge: Essential Security Practises
+Protecting Your Doge: Essential Security Practices

-• Guard Your Secret Phrase With Your Life: Never store it digitally (in an email, photo, or password manager) and never, ever share it with anyone.
-Anyone with this phrase can steal your funds.
-Official support staff will never ask for it.
+Your secret phrase is the master key to your funds.
+Never store it digitally (in an email, photo, or password manager) and never share it with anyone.
+Scammers often impersonate support staff to trick you into revealing it; a legitimate company will never ask for your phrase.

 Your Adventure in the Dogecoin Universe Awaits

-Please be advised, that this article or any information on this site is not an investment advice, you shall act at your own risk and, if necessary, receive a professional advice before making any investment decisions.
+Please be advised that this article and any information on this site do not constitute investment advice.
+You should act at your own risk and, if necessary, seek professional advice before making any investment decisions.

 • Do I have to pay for a Dogecoin wallet?